tiqi-group/pydase/README.md

     ```

 - **`SERVICE_WEB_PORT`**: Defines the port number for the web server.
 This has to be different for each services running on the same host.
 Default is 8001.
-- **`SERVICE_RPC_PORT`**: Defines the port number for the rpc server.
-This has to be different for each services running on the same host.
-Default is 18871.
 - **`GENERATE_WEB_SETTINGS`**: When set to true, generates / updates the `web_settings.json` file.
 If the file already exists, only new entries are appended.

 Some of those settings can also be altered directly in code when initializing the server: